Hamadera Park, One of Osaka’s Best Parks!

 Hamadera Botanical Garden

 The park has a large rose garden with 300 kinds of roses.
-The garden has two sections: a Japanese and a European rose gardens and it very pretty during May when the gardens are in full bloom.
+The garden has two sections: a Japanese and a European rose garden and it is very pretty during May when the gardens are in full bloom.
 The garden is open from 10 AM to 5 PM and closed on Tuesday.

 In the park is perhaps something you would never pay attention to.
 This small plant is a Hamaderaso.
 Native to North America, it somehow made its way to Japan and now only exists in Hamadera in the entire country.